bachagas/USB-Serial-Module/documentation/stepbystep.md

 #### Add &lt;module&gt; tag

-To use USB Serial Module, add the "jp.isisredirect.usbserial" module to your project editing the "tiapp.xml" file using the Overview tab in the Titanium Studio IDE, or directly adding the flowing &lt;module&gt; tag in &lt;modules&gt; session.
+To use USB Serial Module, add the "jp.isisredirect.usbserial" module to your project editing the "tiapp.xml" file using the Overview tab in the Titanium Studio IDE, or directly adding the following &lt;module&gt; tag in &lt;modules&gt; session.

      <modules>
         <module platform="android">jp.isisredirect.usbserial</module>